 When Phil learned of the surrender, he realized it was the same date that his mother had died on in 1936.
 Despite the surrender, the Japanese continued to attack even after the surrender was official so that they could try to claim that it was a total victory.

-The tankers were ordered to destroy their tanks and other weapons and did.
-Phil next took a shower under a waterfall.
-A short time later, he saw a Japanese guard climb out of a ravine.
+Phil took a shower under a waterfall.
+A short time later, he saw a Japanese guard climb out of a ravine and ordered the Prisoners of War to Mariveles.
 With the other tankers, he was loaded onto a truck and driven to Mariveles where they were searched.

 At Mariveles, Phil lost his barber tools.
 From there, the soldiers were then sent to an unfinished airfield and waited there.
 He and the other prisoners were hungry, thirsty, sweaty, dirty, and tired.
 It wasn’t long before Phil knew two words in Japanese.
 They were “Meza” or “water” and “Aragoto” or “Thank you.”